ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern-vcf/arch-pattern-vcf-sccwpp.md

 # Architecture patterns for integrating {{site.data.keyword.cloud_notm}} Security and Compliance Center Workload Protection with VMware Cloud Foundation deployment in VPC
 {: #arch-pattern-vcf-sccwpp}

-This architecture pattern describes how to use {{site.data.keyword.cloud}} Security and Compliance Center Workload Protection with an {{site.data.keyword.cloud_notm}} for VMware Cloud Foundation deployment in VPC (Virtual Private Cloud).
+This architecture pattern describes how to use {{site.data.keyword.cloud}} Security and Compliance Center Workload Protection with an {{site.data.keyword.vcf-vpc}} deployment in VPC (Virtual Private Cloud).

 Security and Compliance Center Workload Protection offers functions to protect your Microsoft Windows® and Linux® virtual machines (VMs) that are hosted on your VMware® environment.
 These functions include compliance, vulnerability scanning, and threat detection.
 For more information, see [Key features of {{site.data.keyword.cloud_notm}} Security and Compliance Center Workload Protection](/docs/workload-protection?topic=workload-protection-key-features).